carlweis/modpi/README.md

-#ModPi
+# ModPi

-Flask based modular application generator, similar to rails; but for python.
-ModPi allows you to quickly generate applications using Flask, SQLAlchemy, Bootstrap, NodeJS, Gulp and more.
+ModPi is a Flask-based modular application generator, inspired by Rails but designed for Python.
+With ModPi, you can quickly scaffold applications using Flask, SQLAlchemy, Bootstrap, NodeJS, Gulp, and more.

-### Build and scaffold applications fast, just like you can in rails.
+## Rapid Application Development Made Easy

-Fully automated development, with generators for modules, views, layouts, routes, stylesheets, javascripts.
+ModPi streamlines your development process with automated generators for modules, views, layouts, routes, stylesheets, and JavaScript.
+Build and scaffold your applications with ease, just like in Rails.

-### Gulp Support for Asset management, fully-automated
-Automatic import of module sass files, and javascripts using gulp.
-This is hands off, it just works :).
+## Seamless Asset Management with Gulp

+Effortlessly manage assets with Gulp integration.
+ModPi automatically imports your module-specific SASS files and JavaScript.
+Once set up, it runs smoothly in the background, requiring no additional effort from you.

-### Database Migrations
+## Database Migrations Simplified
+Easily handle database migrations with simple commands like:

+- db create
-Includes easy commands like db create, db create:migration create_users_table and db migrate
+- db create:migration create_users_table

-### Lots more to come.
-This is my first project in python, built in a few days.
-It works flawlessly thus far, and I will be continuing to improve it, as I get through this massive python book (Learning Python).
-If you want to help and improve the generate, please fork the repo and submit your pull-requests.

-I hope you enjoy all of the extra time you save, while *ModPi* does the grunt work for you.

-Happy Coding.

--Carl Weis <carl@carlweis.com>
+- db migrate